 Title: A comprehensive Bayesian framework for envelope models

-Zhihua Su - University of Florida (United States)
+Authors: Zhihua Su - University of Florida (United States) [presenting]

-Abstract: The envelope model aims to increase efficiency in multivariate analysis.
-It has been used in many contexts, including linear regression, generalized linear models, matrix/tensor variate regression, reduced rank regression, and quantile regression.
-It has shown the potential to provide substantial efficiency gains.
+Abstract: The envelope model is a nascent construct that aims to increase efficiency in multivariate analysis.
+It has been used in many contexts including linear regression, generalized linear models, matrix/tensor variate regression, reduced rank regression, and quantile regression, and has showed the potential to provide substantial efficiency gains.
 Virtually all of these advances, however, have been made from a frequentist perspective, and the literature addressing envelope models from a Bayesian point of view is sparse.
-The objective is to propose a comprehensive Bayesian framework that is applicable across various envelope model contexts.
-The proposed framework aids the straightforward interpretation of model parameters and allows easy incorporation of prior information.
-We provide a simple block Metropolis-within-Gibbs MCMC sampler for the practical implementation of our method.
-Simulations and data examples show impressive efficiency gains over standard Bayesian regression methods.
+The objective is to propose a Bayesian framework that is applicable across various envelope model contexts.
+The proposed framework aids straightforward interpretation of model parameters and allows easy incorporation of prior information.
+We provide a simple block Metropolis-within-Gibbs MCMC sampler for practical implementation of our method.
+Simulations and data examples are included for illustration.